NingAnMe/DeepPrep-docs/docs/source/installation.rst

     $ docker run --rm ninganme/deepprep:23.1.0

-If the Docker images was pulled successfully, you will see the following message:
+If the Docker image was pulled successfully, you would see the following message:

 .. code-block:: none